nileshmalpekar/cs-498-project/README.md

 ## TODO

-- DynamoDB DB schema to be updated
-	- store video ID, video tags

-- Create a small front-end (REST API endpoint)
+- [ ] Create a small front-end (REST API endpoint)
     - Given one or more keywords
     - Returns (JSON) a list of matching videos

-- make sure that the topics are meaningful
+- [ ] make sure that the topics are meaningful

-- Finalize the project report
+- [ ] Finalize the project report

 This code helps to download captions from YouTube using YouTube Data API and save them locally in a dynamodb instance.